Jessica Suchy-Pilalis: Life and career

-Jessica Suchy-Pilalis grew up in Milwaukee, Wisconsin and graduated from Shorewood High School in 1972.
-Her father Raymond W. Suchy, a physicist, and mother Gregoria Karides Suchy, a composer, were professors at the University of Wisconsin–Milwaukee.
-She studied harp there with Jeanne Henderson, with Edward Druzinsky of the Chicago Symphony Orchestra, the Eastman School of Music with Eileen Malone and Indiana University Bloomington with Susann McDonald, specializing in harp and music theory.
-She studied Byzantine music at Holy Cross Greek Orthodox Theological Seminary with Savas I. Savas and in Greece where she studied primarily with Dimitrios Sourlantzis and Eleftherios Georgiadis.
-She received diplomas with honors in Byzantine Music from two conservatories in Thessaloniki, Greece, and is recognized/certified as an Hieropsalti (Chanter) by both the Greek Orthodox Church and State.
+Jessica Suchy-Pilalis was born and grew up in Milwaukee.
+She became interested in playing the harp when she was in kindergarten.
+She graduated from Shorewood High School in 1972.
+Suchy-Pilalis went on to become an honor student at the University of Wisconsin–Milwaukee (UWM).
+Her mother, Gregoria Karides Suchy, who taught at UWM, was also a composer who has written harp music for her daughter.

+She received two grants to study Byzantine music and to perform in Greece between 1984 and 1985.
+During that year, she became a psalti, or cantor, at the Indianapolis Holy Trinity Greek Orthodox Church.
+She studied Byzantine music at Holy Cross Greek Orthodox Theological Seminary with Savas I. Savas and in Greece where she studied primarily with Dimitrios Sourlantzis.
 In 1988, she received a fellowship from the Indiana Arts Commission and National Endowment for the Arts.
-In 1996 she took a teaching position with the Crane School of Music at State University of New York at Potsdam where she later became a department chair and received the rank of Professor.
-One of her specialty courses is Byzantium: Religion and the Arts in the Christian East.
+She received diplomas with honors in Byzantine Music from two conservatories in Thessaloniki, Greece, and is recognized/certified as an Hieropsalti (Chanter) by both the Greek Orthodox Church and State.

+In 1996 she took a teaching position with the Crane School of Music at State University of New York at Potsdam.
 She also established a concert career, performing both in the US and abroad.
 She has toured in Greece as a solo harpist under the auspices of the U.S. Department of State, and performed at international music festivals and for Greek National Radio-Television.
-She was listed on the artist roster of Pennsylvania Performing Arts on Tour and is principal harp of the Orchestra of Northern New York.
+In 2011, Suchy-Pilalis began a project with the Crane Harp Ensemble to encourage the creation and performance of new harp music for the twenty-first century.